Meet Our Governors

 Dave Dawson – Local Authority Governor

-Specific Responsibilities: Co-Chair of Governors, Pay Committee & Finance Portfolio Holder
+Specific Responsibilities: Chair of Governors, Pay Committee & Finance Portfolio Holder, Chair of School Improvement Committee

 Pen Portrait: I moved to the area 4 years ago after taking early retirement from a senior position in a multi-national building materials company.
 During my years as a business manager, leading teams of people to achieve organisational goals, I came to realise how vital it is for young people to leave school/college / university with the necessary social and subject skills for life after education and to allow them to progress to a fulfilling career.